Configure/Update DNS Server IP Address in SDDC Manager or the VCF Installer through Command Line

 Issue/Introduction

-This KB Outlines the steps to configure/update DNS Server IP Address in SDDC Manager through Command Line
+This KB Outlines the steps to configure/update DNS Server IP Address in SDDC Manager or the VCF Installer through command line.

 Environment